codeamt/Deep-Learning-AI/2 Improving Deep Neural Networks/README.md

 <p align="center">
   <b>Hereos of Deep Learning Interview with Yoshua Bengio</b>
+  Here's where I'll give a brief synopsis of the interview and my takeaways.
 <img src="" width="400px" height="350px">
 </p>

 <p align="center">
   <b>Heroes of Deep Learning Interview with Yuanqing Lin</b>
+  Here's where I'll give a brief synopsis of the interview and my takeaways.
 <img src="" width="400px" height="350px">
 </p>